emresertoz/PeriodSuite/README.md

 X`periods : the periods of X. When X is odd dimensional this coincides with the primitive periods of X.
 ```

-Auxiliary data are written in to the directory `incinerator`, where it is read by `integrator.sage`.
+Auxiliary data are written in to the directory `ode_storage/incinerator`, where it is read by `integrator.sage`.
 As the name suggests, files in this folder are not safe as the folder will be cleared of content at the beginning of each execution of `PeriodHomotopy`.

 ### Path finder